MicahChambers/unordered_buffer/README.md

 ================

 In the spirit of unordered_map, this is a probabalistic buffer.
-In essence you can insert things into the buffer, and they will replace collisions at a probability comparable to the hit rate of the time they are replacing.
-So in theory, whichever item matches a bucket gets more hits will be placed in the bucket.
+In essence you can insert things into the buffer, and they will replace colliding keys at a probability comparable to the hit rate of the element they are trying to replace.
+So in theory, whichever item matches a bucket gets more hits will be placed in the bucket, and kept around.

 For the current occupier of the bucket, its probability of being displaced is 2^(hits-contests), where hits are repeated uses of the current occupier,